berbiche/dotfiles/README.md

 2. Create an SSH keypair for your user to login as root locally.

-3. Add your generated keypair's public key to the root account authorized_keys.
+3. Add your generated keypair's public key to the root account `authorized_keys`.
+    The public key can be added to `/etc/ssh/authorized_keys.d/root` for instance.

 4. Start a local SSH server allowing root login with an SSH key